jianshu93/Range_expansion_competition/README.md

 ### results-figure2.R

+This script compares abundances predicted by the fitted model with abundances in the experimental landscapes.
+It can be used to recreate Figure 2 in the main text.

+### results-figure3.R

 This script visualizes mean abundance over time for the long-term (100 generations) simulations.
-It requires that this data exist in folder /Data and can be used to recreate Figure 2 in the main text.
+It requires that this data exist in folder /Data and can be used to recreate Figure 3 in the main text.